zabdeilmercado/LMS-demo/README.md

 ## 📦 Usage

-To run the development server:
+To run the project with:

 ```bash
 npm run dev